arepetti/ingest/docs/client/README.md

 ### Worked examples to copy from

 If you'd rather start from working code than the raw reference, the repository ships minimal, runnable integration scripts under [`examples/`](../../examples/README.md).
-They show the full pattern — read from a source, map to a schema, `POST /api/submissions`, handle warnings/errors — across **Python, PowerShell, C# and Java**, for both a **CSV export** and a **vendor REST API** source, against a council waste-collection and an HR schema:
+They show the full pattern — read from a source, map to a schema, `POST /api/submissions`, handle warnings/errors — across **Python, PowerShell, C# and Java**, for both a **CSV export** and a **vendor REST API** source, against sample waste-collection and HR schemas:

 | Example | Source style | Language |
 |---------|--------------|----------|